bloominstituteoftechnology/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+  React is a solution to a problem that developers faced when building user interfaces.
+It allows developers to build complex user interfaces which have components that will change frequently over time, without having to write a lot of very tricky JavaScript code.

-1. Describe component state.
+2. Describe component state.

+  State of a component is an object that holds some information that may change over the lifetime of the component

-1. Describe props.
+3. Describe props.

+   properties and is being used for passing data from one component to another.
+Furthermore, props data is read-only, which means that data coming from the parent should not be changed by child components.

-1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  Side effects are basically anything that affects something outside of the scope of the current function that's being executed.
+You can can sync an effect to a prop or state my placeing inside the second argument array.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.